DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/javascript.md

 The JS SDK is available on NPM as an open-source package that can be viewed on the DevCycle GitHub.

+When initialized, the SDK will download the latest version of your DevCycle environments’ configuration from a CDN for the provided user.

 [![Npm package version](https://badgen.net/npm/v/@devcycle/devcycle-js-sdk)](https://www.npmjs.com/package/@devcycle/devcycle-js-sdk)
 [![GitHub](https://img.shields.io/github/stars/devcyclehq/js-sdks.svg?style=social&label=Star&maxAge=2592000)](https://github.com/devcyclehq/js-sdks)